Building a Unified Component Library

 - 3.Faster form development with clear standards (CSS Modules, React Hook Form)

-- 4.Used in both internal tools and the customer-facing IPO app
+- 4.Used across internal tools and the customer-facing IPO app consistent experience throughout

 Reflection